Discover Amsterdam

 Image from Karen Steenwinkel

-Take a breath and recharge at the Zuiver spa, right on the edge of the Amsterdam Forest.
+Take a breath and recharge at Spa Zuiver, right on the edge of the Amsterdam Forest.
 Fully equipped with music saunas, a steam bath, a caldarium, an indoor and outdoor heated pool and aroma baths, this pocket of stillness is among the few in Amsterdam where you can take your time after an intense week.
-Indulge in an aromatic infusion sauna ceremony for the ultimate rejuvenation.
+Indulge in an aromatic infusion sauna ceremony for the ultimate rejuvenation

-This 17th-century Wester-Amstel estate encapsulates the spirit of a countryside getaway.
-Wander around the grounds combining Dutch Classism architecture with modern sculptures and a beautiful natural setting.
-The estate offers a free downloadable audio tour and various walking route suggestions complete with an estate map.
+The 17th-century Wester-Amstel estate encapsulates the spirit of a countryside getaway and is the perfect spot to get a taste of the Dutch countryside and see what life's like along the banks of the Amstel River.
+Wander around the grounds, which combine Dutch Classicism architecture with modern sculptures and a beautiful natural setting.
+The estate offers a free downloadable audio tour and various walking route suggestions, complete with an estate map.

-If Amsterdam’s unpredictable weather is unsuitable for outdoor shopping, head down to this indoor mall in Amstelveen for shelter and retail therapy.
+If Amsterdam’s unpredictable weather makes outdoor shopping unsuitable, head to this indoor mall in Amstelveen for shelter and retail therapy.
 Stadshart Amstelveen has an extensive selection of brands like Hema, Douglas, Zara, and Intertoys alongside an outpost of the iconic department store De Bijenkorf.
 Dodge the elements with an indoor shopping experience and enjoy a coffee break or a quick bite at the many coffee and food spots inside.